cpplain/web-crawler/README.md

-# Boot.dev Web Crawler Project
+# Web Crawler

-This [Boot.dev](https://boot.dev) guided project is a web crawler implemented in Node.js.
-The web crawler crawls a website and reports on the internal linking profile of the site.
+The Web Crawler is a Node.js project that crawls a website and reports on the internal linking profile of the site.

 ## Requirements